dk2791/dk2791.github.io/_posts/2019-04-02-posts-GOOGLE_MAP_API.md

 mathjax: true
 classes: wide
 ---
 Google Map API is a collection of toolsets offered by Google to carry out cool things associated with map, location, and others.
-I am intending to update this post with a few examples and also introduce the folium package.
+I am intending to update this post with a few examples and also introduce the folium package !